bryansteiner/gpu-passthrough-tutorial/README.md

 1. One possible solution is to switch the PCI slot to which the AMD graphics card is attached.
 This may or may not produce the desired solution.
 2. An alternative solution is something called the [ACS Override Patch](https://queuecumber.gitlab.io/linux-acs-override/).
 For an in-depth discussion, it's definitely worth checking out this post from [Alex Williamson](https://vfio.blogspot.com/2014/08/iommu-groups-inside-and-out.html).
 Make sure to consider the risks.<sup>[5](#footnote5)</sup>

-For my system, I was lucky and found that the NVIDIA and AMD GPUs resided in different IOMMU groups:
+For my system, I was lucky because the NVIDIA and AMD GPUs resided in different IOMMU groups.

 ```
 ...

 ...
 ```
+You might be wondering why certain systems have isolated IOMMU groups and others don't.
+This is largely the consequence of motherboard + chipset design...

-If your setup is like mine and you had isolated IOMMU groups, then you can skip the following section.
+If your setup is like mine and you had isolated IOMMU groups, feel free to skip the following section.
 Otherwise, please continue reading...

 #### ACS Override Patch [Optional]: